 Although I perfectly understand that, on a market that contracts for four years in a row, the strategy of turning back to the proverbial “roots” often seems to be the best, it would still be nice if the Montblancs looked more unique.
 Well, at least they are not generic.

-Both the Urban Speed and Voyager are still available via the brand’s website and, something tells me, will be sold by numerous online stores for years to come.
+Both the Urban Speed and the Voyager are still available via the brand’s website and numerous online stores.
 However, if the words “classic” and “heritage” mean more to you than “avant-garde” and “bold,” please do continue reading this review.

 As usual for their blacked-out lines, both the numerals and the indices are rhodium-plated for better contrast on the black background of the sunburst-style dial with the nighttime legibility slightly enhanced with tiny luminous rectangles placed on the chapter ring, as well as with narrow slots on the hour (primary, the secondary one has the traditional -again, some may call it ‘generic’ triangular-shaped red tip-) and minute hands.